PickledDog/rc-640k/README.md

 MPCL_ROM	.EQU	$7C		; SBC MEM MGR ROM PAGE SELECT REG (WRITE ONLY) ;
 ```
 With our new file, we can go ahead and build our ROM image.
-Under Windows, this is done with the following commands:
+Under Windows, this is done with the following commands in `Source`:

 * `BuildShared`
   * Wait for this to complete, ignoring the harmless program origin warnings